kevinmel2000/csgo-autohotkey/README.md

 Autofire is not practical for competitive gameplay but it's fun to mess around with.

 #### TODO
- - [ ] remove recoild control for COD4, not needed in CSGO
+ - [ ] remove recoil control for COD4, not needed in CSGO

 #### needs
 [autohotkey](https://autohotkey.com/)